Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Evaluation

 {\PSA} was extensively examined to assess its effectiveness in two distinct layers: CN and TN layers.
-The evaluation process included various factors, including latency, throughput, jitter, and packet loss to maximize user experience.
-In order to conduct a comprehensive analysis of the algorithm’s capabilities, a set of E2E KPI limits and scale factors on different slices was established.
+The evaluation process included various factors, including latency, throughput, jitter, and packet loss, to maximize user experience.
+To conduct a comprehensive analysis of the algorithm's capabilities, a set of E2E KPI limits and scale factors on different network slices was established and collected from different references \cite{5gAmeUrllc18, Siddiqi2019-we, 5GEVE2018-tt, 5gppp.5gpicture18, pop_2018}.
 Detailed information about these KPI limits can be found in Table \ref{tab:kpiLimits}.
 These factors play an important role in provisioning optimal service in 5G/B5G networks and provide insights into the algorithm's ability to detect anomalies, adapt to new network parameters, and make real-time adjustments to optimize service performance.
-By inspecting the algorithm's performance with respect to latency (delay experienced during data transmission), we aim to determine if {\PSA} is capable of minimizing delays and enhancing the overall responsiveness of the network.
-Throughput, the rate of data transmission through the network, is also a crucial factor under consideration.
-It is an essential measure of the algorithm’s capacity to efficiently manage large data volumes and sustain a consistent information flow.
-Jitter, the irregular variation of packet arrival times, is also taken into account during the evaluation process.
-The ability of the algorithm to mitigate jitter is of extreme importance, as it directly impacts the stability and consistency of data transmission.
-By minimizing jitter, the algorithm can significantly enhance the reliability and smoothness of network performance.
-Packet loss, the loss of data packets during transmission, is another critical parameter that must be evaluated.
-The capacity of the algorithm to detect and minimize packet loss is vital for maintaining the integrity and completeness of the transmitted information.
-Through the reduction of packet loss, the algorithm ensures that data is reliably and accurately delivered, preventing any information loss or service disruption.